• Things to do

 Image Source

 Cascading down furiously between the rubber and coffee plantations of Jorhat, the Kakochang Waterfalls are a magnificent wonder of nature.
 The main waterfall is located 13 km from the Bokakhat in Jorhat and attracts tourists in great numbers year-round.
 Apart from providing a refreshing retreat and a great subject for shutterbugs, this waterfall gives splendid views of the ruins of Numaligarh and lush green tea plantations.
-Located close to the Kaziranga National Park, Kakochang is among the must-visit points of interest if you are planning with Assam tourism.
+It is among the places to visit near Kaziranga National Park and is a must-visit points if you are planning with Assam tourism.

 Best Time To Visit: Post-monsoon months